thumbnail image

 Community Activities

-The San Diego Chapter of Ikebana International, along with its constituent ikebana schools and individual members actively participate in community events ranging from lessons for school children, presentations at garden clubs and the Del Mar Fair to assistance in times of natural disaster.
+The San Diego Chapter of Ikebana International, along with its constituent ikebana schools and individual members actively participate in community events ranging from lessons for school children, presentations at garden clubs, and the Del Mar Fair to assistance in times of natural disaster.
 For example:

-• Programs on ikebana for elementary school children
+• Programs on Ikebana for elementary school children

-• Reseeding an acre in the San Diego back country after a wildfire
+• Reseeding an acre in the San Diego backcountry after a wildfire

 • Participation in events such as the Oceanside Days of Art and the San Diego County Fair